wp-plugins/twine-social/readme.txt

 == Screenshots ==

-1. Embed a feed wall of your social media content on your Wordpress page.
+1. Embed a social media feed wall of your social media content on your Wordpress page.
 Twine Social supports responsive layouts, and infinite scroll.
 2. An intuitive settings panel helps you configure your Plugin.
 3. Embed your Twine Social feed in a widget/sidebar
 4. Configure your Twine Social widget.